ibe-uw/BaNaNA/README.md

 * `db_location`: Provide absolute path to the reference database you want to use to assign the taxonomy with.
 * `db_id`: Specify minimal identity of OTUs to the closest reference sequence for taxonomic annotation. ***Default is `0.7`***.
 * `db_query_cov`: Specify minimal coverage of OTUs to the closest reference sequence for taxonomic annotation. ***Default is `0.9`***.
 * `enable_optional_taxonomy_format`: It's an optional step applied only for the PR2 database UTAX version (look ***Download PR2 database*** chapter), which creates a tab-separated table from raw VSEARCH output.
-If you are using a different database than PR2 or different version of PR2 database, set this option to `false`.
+If you are using a different database than PR2 or a different version of PR2 database, set this option to `false`.

 Other options can be modified if needed.